CristianAvalos/CSCE-221/PA2/PA2_3/README.txt

-- Cristian Avalos
-- UIN: 627003137
-- Section 501
-- avalos672918
-- avalos672918@tamu.edu

-I certify that I have listed all the sources that I used to develop the solutions and code to the submitted work.
-On my honor as an Aggie, I have neither given nor received any unauthorized help on this academic work.
 Cristian Avalos         03/05/2020

 - My min function for some reason only works for some test cases.
 I am not sure if it is a problem with